Alpharetta Implant Dentist

 The vast majority of dental implants used today are root-form endosseous implants.
 Root-form endosseous implants are built in the shape of your original tooth root.
 These dental implants are placed within your existing bone, just as your natural tooth root would be.
-A successful dental implant will integrate fully with the bone and function just as your natural teeth do, with the exception that they will feel slightly different when you chew based on the lack of a dental ligament attaching the implant to the bone.
+A successful dental implant will integrate fully with the bone and function just as your natural teeth do.
 With proper aftercare, dental implants can last a lifetime.
 They also help support restorative dental work while placing less stress on your existing teeth than a traditional bridge.

 SmileScapes specializing in Implant Dentistry